Which Of The Following Statements Is Always True

 Logical Operators: Connecting and Modifying Propositions

 Logical operators are symbols or words that connect or modify propositions to create more complex statements.
-These operators enable us to express relationships between different assertions and construct intricate arguments.
+These operators enable us to express relationships between different assertions and construct detailed arguments.
 Some of the most common logical operators include:

 • AND (∧): The conjunction of two propositions, meaning that both propositions must be true for the entire statement to be true.